zmcartor/MMC-iOS/_posts/2013-10-02-apps-dont-happen-by-accident.md

 ---
 layout: post
-title: "Apps dont happen by accident"
+title: "Apps don't happen by accident"
 description: ""
 category: class lectures
 tags: []
 ---
 {% include JB/setup %}

 Good apps don't happen by accident.
-The works of many talented people goes into the design, planning, testing, programming, marketing and support of every top selling (and some not top selling) apps.
+The work of many talented people goes into the design, planning, testing, programming, marketing and support of each top selling (and some not top selling) apps.
 But as a programmer, sometimes we can be tempted to jump right in and start coding up a storm.
 We'll figure it out as we go along, right?
 Planning and design are two required skills for any app developer.
 When I say 'design' I don't mean mad Photoshop skills.
-A pen and paper will do fine.
+A pen and paper will work.
 If you can draw boxes and write your own name, you'll do just fine.

 ### What will your app do?
 Before you begin, try to summarize the goal of your app in a single sentence.
-Something like "Allow cats to post pictures of string to Facebook" or "Display the weather forcast for multiple locations in a delightful, novel way."
+Something like "Allow cats to post pictures of goldfish to Facebook" or "Display the weather forcast for multiple locations in a delightful, novel way."
 Make sure to specify your audience.
 No app is for 'everyone'; don't be afraid to get specific.
 Even go so far as to create several different personas for your imaginary users.